meeshkan/beginners-guide-to-property-based-testing/ARTICLE.md

 Running the test passes, so what we believe held up under test!

-## Property: Symmetry, such as decoding an encoding value always brings back original
+## Property: Symmetry
-Symmetry of certain operations, such the property that decoding an encoded value always brings back the original value, can sometimes be used.
+Symmetry of certain operations can sometimes be used.
+As an example, decoding an encoded value should almost always result in the original value.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/68/Simetria-bilateria.svg/2560px-Simetria-bilateria.svg.png" alt="drawing" width="666" height="205"/>